Beginnings:

 The Division Prior to 1942

 On August 6, 1921, the War Department authorized the formation of the 103rd Infantry Division, which became one of the Reserve Corps Divisions.
-The 103rd Infantry Division was one of only three divisions explicitly created for the Organized Reserves.
+The 103rd Infantry Division was one of only three divisions created for the Organized Reserves.
 In mid-1921, the division was assigned to New Mexico, Arizona, and Colorado and was located in the Eighth Corps Area which also contained Texas and Oklahoma.
 The National Defense Act of 1920 required Organized Reserve Units to participate in yearly summer training at training centers overseen by the Regular Army.
 In 1921, the Eighth Corps Training Center Headquarters was located at Fort Sam Houston in Texas.
 The following year, this headquarters deactivated as the central training location, and after 1922, the summer training centers were housed at Fort Sam Houston (TX), Fort Hauchuca (AZ), and Fort Francis Warren (WY).

 On September 8, 1921, the 103rd Infantry Division established its headquarters at the State Capitol building in Denver, Colorado, and Major James A. McGrath assumed command of the division the following day.
 Lieutenant Colonel Homer Washburn became the first Reserve officer and the first commander of the 411th Infantry Regiment.
 The division’s HQ was moved in 1922 to the Kittredge Building in downtown Denver.
 In 1923, the division's name became "The Cactus Division.”
 The unit’s insignia consists of a yellow disc with a green Saguaro cactus superimposed upon a patch of blue; the yellow disc represents a golden sky, while the green cactus growing out of the blue sage-covered earth characterizes the southwest United States.